 An opportunity to complete an in-depth, supervised, independent study of a topic of special interest to the student in an area not covered by established courses.
-Prerequisites: minor in Ethnic and Gender Studies, senior standing, and consent.
+Prerequisites: limited to Ethnic and Gender Studies minors; senior standing, and consent.

-FITNESS AND SPORTS STUDIES (FSS)
+EXERCISE SCIENCE AND SPORT STUDIES (ESS)

-FSS 111 First Aid and Emergency Care (2 semester hours)
+ESS 111 First Aid and Emergency Care (2 semester hours)